AxelFOSS/Open-Source-Android-Apps-Available-on-Google-Play-Store/README.md

 ## Clock Apps
 [Fossify Clock](https://play.google.com/store/apps/details?id=org.fossify.clock)

+# You can also:
-Remember that you can also search for open source Android apps available in the Google Play Store from [AlternativeTo](alternativeto.net) and [Privacy Guides](privacyguides.org)
+Remember that you can also search for open source Android apps available in the Google Play Store from [AlternativeTo](https://alternativeto.net/) and [Privacy Guides](https://www.privacyguides.org/)